Benchmarking Unified Face Attack Detection via Hierarchical Prompt Tuning: Introduction

-To address the dataset limitations mentioned above, we adopted the identity-consistent approach of UniAttackData and developed UniAttackDataPlus (UniAttackData+), which is currently the largest publicly available unified face attack detection dataset.
+To address the dataset limitations mentioned above, we adopted the identity-consistent approach of UniAttackData~\cite{fang2024unified} and developed UniAttackDataPlus (\textbf{UniAttackData+}), which is currently the largest publicly available unified face attack detection dataset.
 It features the most extensive variety of attack types, minimal interference, and highly structured characteristics, making it a robust and comprehensive resource for training and evaluating face attack detection models.
-We collected data from $2,875$ participants representing three distinct ethnic groups (African, East Asian, and Central Asian), capturing $18,250$ authentic videos under various lighting conditions, backgrounds, and acquisition devices.
+We collected data from $2,875$ participants representing three distinct ethnic groups (\ie, African, East Asian, and Central Asian), capturing $18,250$ authentic videos under various lighting conditions, backgrounds, and acquisition devices.
 For each participant, we applied $54$ different attack methods, including $14$ physical attacks and $40$ digital attacks, resulting in a total of $679,097$ forged videos, which is $32$ times more than the existing dataset.
-From each video, we randomly extracted at least $30$ frames to construct the dataset; samples can be found in Fig.~\ref{fig_data} (c).
+The statistical comparison is shown in Fig.~\ref{fig_data} (c).
+From each video, we randomly extracted at least $30$ frames to construct the dataset.
 The diverse acquisition backgrounds of authentic faces provide a more varied dataset, encouraging models to focus on discriminative features rather than irrelevant factors.
 Moreover, the extensive volume of data and the wide variety of attack types offer a more comprehensive and expansive learning space, motivating researchers to design more sophisticated and advanced models.
 Most importantly, UniAttackData+ applies a full range of attack methods to each unique identity, covering almost all known attack types.
-This not only prevents models from achieving high performance through 'identity memorization' but also enhances the dataset’s applicability in real-world deployment scenarios.
-Additionally, our dataset is structured in a hierarchical manner, with all attack types categorized from coarse to fine, as depicted on the right side of Fig.~\ref{fig_data} (a).
+This not only prevents models from achieving high performance through `identity memorization', but also enhances the dataset’s applicability in real-world deployment scenarios.
+Additionally, our dataset is structured in a hierarchical manner, with all attack types categorized from coarse to fine, as depicted in Fig.~\ref{fig_data} (d).
 This hierarchical structure provides researchers with a more interpretable framework for designing corresponding algorithms.
-For instance, our baseline method, HiPTune, leverages a similar hierarchical approach to develop a prompt-tuning method.
-Furthermore, we have designed four protocols to evaluate model performance under various scenarios, including unknown identities and unseen attack methods.
-We also introduced a cross-dataset testing benchmark to assess model generalization.
-Compared to previous datasets that simply merged existing datasets, UniAttackData+ offers a robust benchmark for the face data security community in a more interpretable hierarchical format, significantly promoting the development of more advanced algorithmic models.